ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the person model...
 ```

-_Using an entity model to wrap the entity model_
+_Use an entity model to wrap the entity model_
 ```
 EntityModel<EntityModel<Person>> model = new EntityModel<>(personModel);
 // add some links (having affordances) to the model...